eic/EicToyModel/README.md

 # for magnetic field map interface:
 #   -DBFIELD=<BeastMagneticField-installation-directry>
 #
-# Be aware that LD_LIBRARY_PATH should contain the locations of the OpenCascade
+# Be aware that LD_LIBRARY_PATH should contain the locations of the OpenCascade,
-# and BeastMagneticField libraries, if the respective interfaces are compiled in;
+# BeastMagneticField and VGM libraries, if the respective interfaces are compiled in;

+make

+# Needed only if executable(s) from the 'examples' directory will be compiled;
 make install
 ```